briatte/parlnet/README.md

 | **Switzerland** (both chambers)           | [R code](https://github.com/briatte/swparl)      | [static plots](http://f.briatte.org/parlviz/swparl/plots.html)      | [interactive visualization](http://f.briatte.org/parlviz/swparl)      |

 # DOCS

-The data included in this repository are briefly presented in [this note](http://f.briatte.org/research/parlnet-note.pdf) and are fully documented in [this appendix](http://f.briatte.org/research/parlnet-appendix.pdf), which explains how they were collected and how the networks were constructed.

 The repository contains a [HOWTO](HOWTO.md) file with detailed instructions on how to get and run the code, and the `README` file of each country-specific repository contains further details on code execution and data collection, as well as additional thanks to people who provided help.
 Further ideas and links are available in the [repository wiki](https://github.com/briatte/parlnet/wiki).